Qanbūs: In East Africa

 In Kenya and Tanzania, a related instrument was called the Kibangala.
 It used to be built and strung in the same way as the Qanbus.
 In the Comoros islands, a related instrument called the Gambusi is played, which is built in the same way but often has a flat-shaped pegbox, rather than the sickle-shape, and sometimes has a differently shaped soundbox.
 Both usually have 4 courses of strings, which can be double or single.
 Several structural nuances exist between the original design (Anjouan, Mwali) and the later avatars in Mayotte.
-The corrupted pronouciations Gaboussi, Gabusi, or Gaboussa are also met in Mayotte, and obviously preaches for a joined etymology with the Kabosy chordophone in N-W Madagascar.
+The corrupted pronunciations Gaboussi, Gabusi, or Gaboussa are also found in Mayotte, and obviously preaches for a joined etymology with the Kabosy chordophone in N-W Madagascar.